 Why would someone want to use this strategy, and what are the risks involved with doing so

-This is a great learning strategy because it allows you to increase your vocabulary, expand your mind, and master the English language.
+This is a great learning strategy because it allows you to increase your vocabulary, expand your mind, and master English.
 This is an excellent way of improving yourself since there will be no more need for other learning materials or tutors.

 While the risks involved with this strategy are low, they do exist.
 You can experience burnout; others may perceive you as a phony if you’re not careful.

 The only reason behind the success of this strategy is that it’s a great way to make an income.
-The risk of doing this kind of business is knowing how much money you’re willing to invest.
+The risk of doing this kind of business is knowing how much money you will invest.

 This strategy is great if you’re looking for a low-risk investment that will allow you to gain interest over time.
 You can keep the money in your account or withdraw it whenever possible.